Rock Ferry railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone, a vending machine and a booking office.
 Each of the two remaining former GWR/LMS Joint platforms now in use has sheltered seating and live departure and arrival screens, the Liverpool-bound platform retaining its canopy; the two bay platforms which were formerly used by the Mersey Railway are now used primarily for carriage storing; the two further former GWR/LMS Joint platforms are abandoned and out of use.
 The station has a free car park, with 25 spaces; it also has secure cycle storage for 24 cycles.
 Access to the station is by ramp.
 The only access to the Chester/Ellesmere Port bound platform for passengers with wheelchairs or prams is via a stepped ramp.

 Services

 Trains operate every 15 minutes between Chester and Liverpool on weekdays and Saturdays until late evening when the service becomes half-hourly, as it is on Sundays.
 Additionally there is a half-hourly service between Liverpool and Ellesmere Port all day, every day.
-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains all proceed as far as Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.